 Products for children and people with sensitive skin

-Some sunscreens are marketed specifically for toddlers, infants and children – they may contain more physical blockers and fewer chemical filters, and therefore be more suitable for sensitive skin.
+Some sunscreens are marketed specifically for toddlers, infants and children – they may contain more physical blockers and fewer chemical filters.
+They may therefore also be more suitable for adults with sensitive skin – consult your dermatologist about the best options for you.

 Sunscreen with insect repellent